-The Foundation strives to maintain liquid financial assets sufficient to cover 90 days of general expenditures.
+The Foundation strives to maintain liquid financial assets sufficient to cover its general expenditures.
 Management periodically reviews the Foundation's liquid asset needs and adjusts the cash and cash equivalents balances as necessary.
 Amounts in excess of operating liquidity are invested in various short-term and highly liquid securities.